AxelReviron/Godot-FPS-Template/README.md

 Weapons are handled via a modular system.
 Each weapon should have a `.tres` resource that defines:

-- Mesh
+- Mesh or Scene
-- Position, Rotation
+- Position, Rotation, Scale
+- Sway properties
 - And more to come like damage, recoil...

-They are loaded dynamically using `init_weapon.gd` script.
+They are loaded dynamically using `weapon_controller.gd` script.

-To add a new weapon:
+### Add a new weapon:

+#### 1st Option: Weapon with single Mesh
+1. Import your weapon scene/assets into the FileSystem.
+2. Create a new scene for your weapon (with hierarchy, animations, sounds, etc.).
+3. Create a new resource file (`.tres`) that extends the `Weapon` class.
+4. In the resource assign the scene you created
+5. In the Weapon Scene, assign your resource file to the `Weapon Type` field.

+#### 2nd Option: Weapon with single Mesh
+1. Import your mesh into the FileSystem.
-1. Create a new resource file that extends Weapon class.
+2. Create a new resource file (`.tres`) that extends the `Weapon` class.
-2. Fill in its configuration in the resource.
-3. Add it to the Weapon Type property of the Weapon Node (in Player scene)

-The weapon system is designed to be modular, and will later support defining additional properties like damage, rate of fire, recoil...
+3. In the resource assign the mesh directly
+4. In the Weapon Scene, assign your resource file to the `Weapon Type` field.

+### Adjust position, rotation, scale :
+Once you have selected the resource in the Weapon Scene, you can open the Player scene and adjust the properties of the resource according to the transform properties

+## Presentation Video
+TODO

 ## 🗒️ TODO
 - [ ] Make sliding mechanic optional